nguyensjsu/sp22-202-four-musketeers/README.md

 ## Summary of Contributions
 - Eric Arreola
 - John Lu
+  - Translated chunk of source code to English
+  - Refactored code of some chess pieces for readability
+  - Fixed coordinates of chessboard after space was made for move history and timer
+  - Added timer
+  - Added timer toggling
+  - Added timer difficulty changing
 - Richard Ngo
 - Ryan Tran
   - Translated some source code to English